 Sponge baths are a good option when water is scarce.
 Simply wipe your entire body using wet washcloths and water.
 Baby wipes are a great way to take a sponge bath.
 Wipes are relatively inexpensive and have a long shelf life.
 They can be discarded after use, preventing additional laundry.

 Tubs or large containers have been used to bathe entire families throughout history.
 Water was hauled, heated, and dumped into the tub.
-Traditionally the father would bath first.
+Traditionally the father would bathe first.
 Followed by the mother, then the children, oldest to youngest.
 By the time the littlest child had an opportunity to bathe the water was pretty dirty.
 Thus the old saying, “Don’t throw the baby out with the bathwater.”

 Regular bathing, even with baby wipes, can prevent the spread of germs, make you more pleasant to be around, and prevent sores from developing.